Field Notes document the intellectual terrain behind my work.

 How decisions should be judged when reversal is not possible, failure modes are permanent, and learning after commitment is limited.

-Using subsurface, environmental, and structural information not to optimize designs, but to determine whether commitment is defensible at all.
+Using subsurface, environmental, and structural information to determine whether commitment is defensible at all.

 When additional data meaningfully changes a decision, when it does not, and when waiting preserves more value than acting.